Mampuru/All_of_me/README.md

 A Flutter application that allow you to digitize your identifty

 ## Features
-- As a user you able to view your marriage status
 - Link your Drivers licence
 - Link your Passport
+- Link your ID card/book
+- As a user you able to view your marriage status
 - Has Multi-factor authentication